loader image

 sanguches

-los criollos Years ago, a Peruvian woman from sensationalist media legalized the term “SANGUCHES” for Peruvians’ sandwiches, giving a “carrito Sanguchero” as the show’s biggest prize.
+los criollos Years ago, a Peruvian journalist woman from sensationalist media legalized the term “SANGUCHES” for Peruvians’ sandwiches, giving a “carrito Sanguchero” as the show’s biggest prize.
 The idea was to bring traditional sanguches from local bodegas and windows from houses to the street.
-As in any food country, stuffed things in bread are a must-have
+As in any food country, stuffed things in bread are a

 sanguches Read More »